nanoporetech/medaka/README.md

  * [tabix](https://github.com/samtools/htslib), and
  * [bgzip](https://github.com/samtools/htslib)

-and place these within the `PATH`. `samtools/bgzip/tabix` version 1.11 and `minimap2` version 2.17 are recommended as these are those used in development of medaka.
+and place these within the `PATH`. `samtools/bgzip/tabix` version 1.14 and `minimap2` version 2.17 are recommended as these are those used in development of medaka.

 **Installation from source**

+> This method is useful for macOS M1 devices as it will assist in building
+> dependencies which will fail with the other methods above.

 Medaka can be installed from its source quite easily on most systems.